Keith Thomas (music producer)

-Keith Thomas is an American record producer and songwriter.
-His production and artist management company, Levosia Entertainment, is currently in Nashville, Tennessee.
-He has worked on 40 No. 1 Billboard hits and has received two Grammy Awards from six nominations.
+Brian Keith Thomas is an American record producer and songwriter from Franklin, Tennessee.
+He founded the record label and artist management company Levosia Entertainment in 2003.
+He has received two Grammy Awards from six nominations.

 Career

 Born and raised in the Atlanta suburb of Conyers, Georgia, Thomas was singing lead for his father's gospel group by the age of 9.
 While still in high school, his ability as a keyboard player led him to recording sessions in the local Atlanta studios.
-Here, he came to the attention of country superstar Ronnie Milsap.
+Here, he came to the attention of country singer Ronnie Milsap.

-Thomas moved to Nashville as Ronnie's first staff writer for Milsap's newly formed publishing company, Ronjoy Music.
+Thomas moved to Nashville as Milsap's first staff writer for his publishing company, Ronjoy Music.
 Shortly thereafter, Thomas signed on with Word Records and began a seven-year tenure as their staff writer and producer.
 During this time, Thomas produced over 16 albums for various artists earning over 20 No. 1 singles.

-Encouraged by this success, Thomas left Word and founded his own publishing and production company, Yellow Elephant Music, and began writing and producing music for BeBe & CeCe Winans.
+Encouraged by this success, Thomas left Word and founded his own publishing and production company, Yellow Elephant Music, and began writing and producing music for BeBe and CeCe Winans.
 During their four album collaboration, the three sold over 3 million albums and had nine top 30 singles, six of which went top 10 and two of which went No. 1.
-As a result of this relationship, BeBe & CeCe Winans earned four Grammy awards, an additional Grammy nomination, and five Dove awards.
-In 1989 he collaborated again with BeBe Winans, this time co-writing Takin' a Chance, a Japan-exclusive single from Whitney Houston's third album, "I'm Your Baby Tonight".
+As a result of this relationship, BeBe & CeCe Winans earned four Grammy Awards, a nomination, and five Dove Awards.
+In 1989, he collaborated once more with BeBe Winans, this time co-writing Takin' a Chance, a Japan-exclusive single from Whitney Houston's third album, "I'm Your Baby Tonight".